LGBTQ Mormon people and organizations

-Although the historical record is often scarce, evidence points to LGBTQ (Note: LGBTQ is an initialism for lesbian, gay, bisexual, transgender and queer or questioning which functions as an umbrella term broadly referring to all sexualities, romantic orientations, sex characteristics, and gender identities that are not heterosexual, heteroromantic, cisgender, or endosex.) individuals having existed in the Mormon community since its beginnings, and estimates of the number of LGBTQ former and current Mormons range from 4 to 10% of the total membership of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-However, it wasn't until the late 1950s that top LDS leaders began regularly discussing LGBTQ people in public addresses.
-Since the 1970s a greater number of LGBTQ individuals with Mormon connections have received media coverage.
+LGBTQ Mormon people are LGBTQ individuals (Note: LGBTQ is an initialism for lesbian, gay, bisexual, transgender and queer or questioning which functions as an umbrella term broadly referring to all sexualities, romantic orientations, sex characteristics, and gender identities that are not heterosexual, heteroromantic, cisgender, or endosex.) with historical, cultural, or religious ties to the Latter Day Saint movement.
+There are many organizations centered on LGBTQ people within Mormon and Mormon-adjacent communities affiliated with several Latter Day Saint denominations.
+LGBTQ Latter-day Saints include both practicing members and former members of the largest denomination the Church of Jesus Christ of Latter-day Saints.